 Below is a list of the rules and guidelines of a sport TaeKwondo competition.

-- The aim of the competition is to land as many punches and kicks in the designated areas before time expires.
+- The aim of the competition is to land as many punches and kicks as possible in the designated areas before time expires.
 Generally, the head and body are the only targets you can hit in sport TaeKwondo

 - The bout is comprised of 3 rounds, 2 minute each with a one minute rest in between.